Houston man charged with murder in connection to wife's May 7 disappearance in custody, records show

 HOUSTON, Texas (KTRK) -- A man who was charged with murder in connection to his wife's disappearance was taken into custody on Saturday evening, charging documents read.

-The video above is from an initial report of when Marquise Glaspar was charged.
+The video above is from an initial report of when Marquise Glasper was charged.

 Marquise Rochard Glasper, 37, was arrested six months after his wife, Crystal Lynch, was reported missing on May 7.